In Vermont, A Town Is Divided Over Syrian Refugees

 Depending on their skills, Jepson says they might find work with local hotels, nursing homes, the nearby Killington ski resort, the regional hospital or local GE plant.

-Back at the farmers' market, Josh Squire wraps up a sale at his vegetable stand.
+Back at the farmers market, Josh Squire wraps up a sale at his vegetable stand.
 The 32-year-old farmer moved to Rutland from Delaware, which he describes as much more culturally diverse.
 Rutland, he says, would benefit from more diversity.

 "Different ideas can spur a new business, and that new business brings in money for the economy.
 Those people who are working in that new business can now come to my business and, like, it'll spread.
 So having even a couple hundred more people in our little town, it's going to make a big difference for us," he says, smiling.

-But his shoulder sag as he admits he worries if the U.S. scales back its refugee programs, Rutland's first two Syrian families could be the last.
+But his shoulders sag as he admits that he worries if the U.S. scales back its refugee programs, Rutland's first two Syrian families could be the last.